Ras Koh Range

-The Ras Koh Range (popularized as Ras Koh Test Site) is a granite mountain range located between the districts of Chagai and Kharan of Balochistan in Pakistan.
+The Ras Koh Range (popularised as Ras Koh Test Site) is a granite mountain range located between the districts of Chagai and Kharan of Balochistan in Pakistan.

-The site was used by Pakistan to conduct testing of nuclear devices, and it covers mostly desert and mountainous terrain.
-Since 1998, only six nuclear testing took place when Pakistan put a unilateral moratorium on a full-scale testing.
+The range is a reservation of Ministry of Defence (MoD) and a weapons science testbed venue of the Pakistan Atomic Energy Commission (PAEC) carrying out explosives testing of nuclear devices, and it covers mostly desert and mountainous terrain.
+Since 1998, only six nuclear tests took place until Pakistan put a unilateral moratorium on a full-scale testing.

 Overview

 Etymology

 The word "Ras" means "gateway" and the word "Koh" means "mountain" in Persian; therefore, it means "Gateway to the Mountains."

 Topography and geology

 The Ras Koh Hills range is expanded between the districts of Chagai and Kharan, and is about 140 mi in length, according to the survey conducted by the former British Indian Army in 1910.
 The length of the Ras Koh Range is also confirmed by the Geological Survey of Pakistan and the Survey of Pakistan which measured to be exact at 140 mi.

 The highest peak in Ras Koh Hills range is measured to be 10000 ft, with average hills are measured at 600 ft.
 Furthermore, its topographical geolocation lies between the much larger and difficult Sulaiman Mountains range to the northeast and the Kirthar Mountains range to its southeast.

 The famous Chagai Hills are located on the northwest of Ras Koh but usually contains in its range of study of geology with the Ras Koh Hills.
 The Ras Koh Range is actually separated by a larger structural depression between the open flood flats of the Chagai Hills and the Ras Koh Hills— they are widely divided by the desert terrain.

 The Ras Koh Range provided by the NASA as mountain ranges of Pakistan series.

 In 1963, the British geologist Dr. E. R. Gee, working for and leading the Geological Survey of Pakistan (GSP), conducted investigative scientific studies on ground water conditions, and discovered the deposits of Chromite.
 The sedimentary rock formations in the range are mostly granite, limestone and conglomerate.
 The GPS also discovered the deposits of the diorites in Ras Koh Range in its records.
 In Ras Koh Range, GSP also recorded the few alluvial fans in its 1970 reports but the area is mostly desert and rocky terrain.

 The township, Dalbandin, is the closest town near the site, which is about 50 mi from the range.
 Accessibility to the test site is only through the N-40, which is located on the eastern part of the range.

-Unlike the Toba Kakar Range to the north-east, which has scattered juniper, tamarisk and pistachio trees, the Ras Koh Hills are largely barren and devoid of vegetation— the local people have avoided the area due to its remoteness, lack of water, harsh climatic environment, and difficult rocky terrains.
+Unlike the Toba Kakar Range to the north-east, the Ras Koh Hills are barren— the local people have avoided the area due to its remoteness, lack of water, harsh climatic environment, and difficult rocky terrains.